-- 1. HPAM-polymer adsorption on a rock surface can be considered instantaneous and irreversible. - 2.
-Different polymer-retention behaviors are observed in dilute, semidilute, and concentrated regions in the absence of oil saturation.
-In both dilute and concentrated regions, polymer retention is basically concentration independent.
-In contrast, in the semidilute region, polymer retention is concentration dependent.

-- 3. If a porous medium is first contacted with dilute HPAM solution to satisfy the retention, no significant additional retention occurs when exposed to higher concentrations.
-In field applications of polymer and chemical floods, reduced polymer retention may be achieved by first injecting a low-concentration polymer bank. - 4.
-On the basis of the experimental results, a concentration-related retention mechanism is proposed that considers the orientation of the adsorbed-polymer molecules and the interaction between molecular coils in solution.
+- 1. HPAM polymer adsorption on a rock surface can be considered instantaneous and irreversible. - Different polymer retention behaviors are observed in dilute, semidilute and concentrated regions.
+In both dilute and concentrated regions, polymer retention is basically concentration-independent.
+In contrast, in the semidilute region, polymer retention is concentration-dependent. - 3.
+If a porous medium is first contacted with dilute HPAM solution to satisfy the retention, no significant additional retention occurs when exposed to higher concentrations.
+In field applications of polymer and chemical floods, reduced polymer retention may be achieved by first injecting a low-concentration polymer bank - Based on the experimental results, a concentration-related retention mechanism is proposed that considers the orientation of the adsorbed polymer molecules and the interaction between molecular coils in solution.